ECTS

 4 creditsEnglish S5

-2 creditsInnovative approaches to metabolic engineering
+2 creditsInnovative approaches in metabolic engineering

 3 creditsMolecular Biology